Capgemini/powerapps-specflow-bindings/README.md

 ### Test setup

-We are avoiding performing test setup via the UI.
+We avoid performing test setup via the UI.
 This speeds up test execution and makes the tests more robust (as UI automation is more fragile than using supported APIs). _Given_ steps should therefore be carried out using the [Client API](client-api), [WebAPI](web-api) or [Organization Service](org-service).

 You can create test data by using the following _Given_ step -